tmcintire/hsds2.0/README.md

-# React + Redux Architecture
+# SwingDev Volunteers Application

-This repository exists to showcase a scalable React + Redux architecture.
+This repository is for the development of a project to track and assign volunteers and swing dancing events.

 ## Installation